 To manage risk in modernization efforts, perform rigorous due diligence across the following dimensions:

-- •Data quality and provenance: Map data lineage, assess source trust, and document data quality metrics for each data feed.
+- Data quality and provenance: Map data lineage, assess source trust, and document data quality metrics for each data feed.

-- •Model governance: Maintain a model catalog with versioning, validation results, and policy constraints; document acquisition of external models if used.
+- Model governance: Maintain a model catalog with versioning, validation results, and policy constraints; document acquisition of external models if used.

-- •Operational resilience: Verify recovery objectives, backup strategies, and disaster recovery plans for critical components.
+- Operational resilience: Verify recovery objectives, backup strategies, and disaster recovery plans for critical components.

-- •Security and privacy: Align with applicable standards for data encryption, access control, and sensitive data handling; conduct periodic security reviews.
+- Security and privacy: Align with applicable standards for data encryption, access control, and sensitive data handling; conduct periodic security reviews.

-- •Compliance and explainability: Ensure that each valuation can be explained and justified in a manner consistent with regulatory expectations.
+- Compliance and explainability: Ensure that each valuation can be explained and justified in a manner consistent with regulatory expectations.

-- •Performance and cost: Benchmark latency, throughput, and total cost of ownership under realistic portfolio loads.
+- Performance and cost: Benchmark latency, throughput, and total cost of ownership under realistic portfolio loads.

 Practical Implementation Considerations

 Turning agentic AI for property valuation into a production-ready system requires concrete guidance across data, model, and lifecycle management, as well as tooling that supports distributed operation and governance.
+A related implementation angle appears in Agentic Insurance: Real-Time Risk Profiling for Automated Production Lines.

 Architecture and data fabric